2nd Corinthians Chapters 12 and 13 – John Karmelich

 b)

-"suffering resume" with the key point being that God got him through
+listed his "suffering resume" with the key point being that God got

 c)

-sections on suffering, Paul explains in Verses 2 through 4 about his experience
+those two sections on suffering, Paul explains in Verses 2 through 4 about his

 f)

-hesitant to describe his vision of heaven is I'm sure Paul's opponents also had
+Paul was hesitant to describe his vision of heaven is I'm sure Paul's opponents

-to "You have your vision of heaven and I have mine".
-Neither side
+can come down to "You have your vision of heaven and I have mine".

-could prove they are any better than the other based on comparing dreams and
+Neither side could prove they are any better than the other based on comparing

 i)